+Structural reforms under the Government of Japan’s ICT Strategy have supported the introduction of high-speed, large-capacity ICT infrastructure, the lowering of communications costs, and the development of e-commerce and e-government.
 Internet access costs have decreased dramatically and access to broadband is now amongst the most developed in the world.
-The Government has already announced its intention to have 5G up and running in time for the Games and is investigating how best to meet the growing need for more bandwidth for cellular applications.
+Japan has introduced 5G for users and most investment now focuses on 5G.
 This is not limited to more obvious telecommunication areas such as big data and the Internet of Things (IoT), but also includes areas such as healthcare and transportation for both ground-based vehicles and drones.

 The EBC appreciates the opportunity to contribute to the Ministry of Internal Affairs and Communications’ (MIC) policy committees as an official participant and applauds the Government’s overall commitment to an industry-led, global approach to standards and platform development.
 Important steps have already been taken to facilitate the product approval process, firstly by signing an EU-Japan mutual recognition agreement (MRA) for telecommunications terminal equipment in 2001, and secondly by introducing a Supplier’s Self Verification of Conformity (SVC) in 2004, similar to the Suppliers’ Declaration of Conformity (SDoC) introduced in Europe.
 Despite these significant achievements, however, implementation to date has been disappointing.
 The number of accredited testing bodies designated under the MRA remains low and the SVC still applies mainly to wired telecommunications terminals, with limited application to wireless/radio equipment.
 Although some additional products have been added to the SVC’s scope, many products are still not covered.